 Prerequisite: Successful completion of Eng 12B and/or ability to read at the 12th grade level.
 Designed to help adequate readers become superior readers.
 Recommended for college transfer students who wish to develop the critical reading and thinking skills necessary for all types of college level reading.
-Students are required to enroll in 1/2 unit reading lab: Eng 66C.
 (CSU)